Rkfmckee/CoE-DnD-Organiser/README.md

 - Track details of individual games.
 - Keep personal notes on individual games.
 - Track statistics of all games, campaigns and players.
+- Create characters categorized either as PC or NPC.
+- Assign a character to a player or themselves, as appropriate.